fredgrott/MyGithubProfile/README.md

 from the vantage-point of having my hands tied behind my back and thus prefer a start-up where by advice and counsel is actually respected and acted upon as it makes for a successful adventure.

-I do not play telephone games of have someone who does not know try to translate what the co-founder and CTO want as it is more effective to just talk to the CTO and co-founder in the first place.
+I do not play telephone games of having someone who does not know try to translate what the co-founder and CTO want as it is more effective to just talk to the CTO and co-founder in the first place.
 Besides since I am evaluating the start-up to see if the can get an attention and an audience I actually need to talk to the co-founders and CTO to be able to make that determination.